-Where to See Cherry Blossoms in Southern California
+Cherry Blossom Festivals in Southern California (2026)

-What’s so special about Cherry Blossoms?
+🌸 What’s so special about Cherry Blossoms?

 In Japan, cherry blossoms (sakura) symbolize new beginnings and the beauty of life’s fleeting moments.
 People gather under the trees for hanami (flower viewing)—a tradition that’s been around for centuries!